sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 > + If need be, can create new set of keys for each devices (Tablet, Phone) to SSH in.
 > + Then standby to add those public keys onto the server when ready.

-#### #### ####

-Windows is ready to remotely SSH to our VPS when ready!\
+:desktop_computer:	Windows is ready to remotely SSH to our VPS when ready!\
 Lets now go over to our VPS Provider side of things..

-## Initiate & Deployment of Server
+## Part 2 - VPS Setup & LogIn

 #### Password-less SSH
-+ For Digital Ocean, Hetzner, Vultr or any other VPS providers, if there is an option to “park” public keys at their console, use the feature.
++ For Digital Ocean, Hetzner, Vultr or any other VPS providers, if there is an option to “park” public keys at their console, use the feature
-+ If not, deploy with root password.
++ If not, deploy with root password
-+ If add an SSH key, no root credentials will be sent via email.
++ If add an SSH key, no root credentials will be sent via email

-#### In Digital Ocean, the settings are under "My Account" -> "Manage Team Settings" -> "Security" -> "Add SSH Key"
+#### For Digital Ocean

 ![image](https://drive.google.com/uc?export=view&id=13DVacST8KJNqqWrJv9beCkuZdujufuAu)

+The settings are under "My Account" -> "Manage Team Settings" -> "Security" -> "Add SSH Key"

 #### After adding public key:

 ![image](https://drive.google.com/uc?export=view&id=13DlXEGmsVuoHIssaARsa7rmqV28DH6z8)

-#### When creating server, can now have option to add the public key for a password-less entry

 ![image](https://drive.google.com/uc?export=view&id=13FmLD46ZIauh1qt87cei8jwHP0o8Fm0i)

+When creating server, now will have option to add the public key for a password-less entry

-## Server created!
+#### :cloud: Server created!

 ![image](https://drive.google.com/uc?export=view&id=1534QfOtszExXElbx-IMBFhkNulyzwAJ1)

-## SSH Config file in Windows

-We did rename the key to some other name than the default names (id_rsa etc..), so, useful to add some config info for Windows:
+Now going back to Windows to add the IP address to a SSH Config file...

 #### Create new Config file for User

 Run Powershell as **Administrator** and navigate to .ssh folder and create the file.
 ```
 cd C:/Users/{user}/.ssh
 ```